Dyslexia and Math

 Dyslexia and math – also known as dyscalculia.
 It’s not uncommon, although the surface has barely been scratched with research.
 Many children have trouble with numbers or math, but not many people know how to overcome it.
 Just like dyslexia, it’s a learning disability that can alter a child’s future if not handled appropriately.

-If you suspect your child has dyscalculia, the best thing to do is address it immediately (take the Does My Child Have Dyscalculia Test here.)
+If you suspect your child has dyscalculia, the best thing to do is address it immediately (take a quick mental assessment with the does my child have dyscalculia test.)
 Do not let this go, thinking it’s just a phase.
 A child who can’t differentiate between numbers ultimately means a child will not be able to perform simple math equations.
 Math is everywhere in this world.
 Without the simple knowledge of basic math concepts, a child’s options decrease significantly in his/her adult life.

 So what is dyscalculia?
 Quite simply put, it’s a learning disability with numbers.
 Numbers may be transposed, or just not recognized.
 According to Wikipedia, the web definition of dyscalulia is the impaired ability to learn grade-appropriate mathematics.
 It can range from many mathematical difficulties, but the end result is always the same – if you can’t perform math as an adult, you will not be able to do certain jobs.